opensearch-project/documentation-website/_ingest-pipelines/processors/json.md

 # JSON processor

-The `json` processor serializes a string-valued field into a map of maps, which can be useful for various data processing and enrichment tasks.
+The `json` processor serializes a string value field into a map of maps, which can be useful for various data processing and enrichment tasks.

 The following is the syntax for the `json` processor: